Vincent M. Fennelly

 Vincent M. Fennelly (July 5, 1920 - December 4, 2000) was an American film and television producer.

+Career

 He worked as a sales manager for Monogram Pictures before graduating in 1950 to produce pictures for the studio and its sister company Allied Artists.
 He was closely involved in the production of western films, a large number of which the companies made each year.